Blackoutburst/FireBlast/README.md

   - A complete world scan for reloading the map after the game
   - At least 1 spawnpoint created using the spawnwand

-This plugin was made in 1.8.9 and I have no idea if it work in newer version of the game as I didn't tested
+This plugin was made in 1.8.9

 ## Commands
 `/start <worldName>` Start the game\